kerberos-io/hub/README.md

 ## Event broker

 Next to a message broker, we are using an event broker (MQTT) for bidirectional communication in the Kerberos Hub ecosystem.
+As shown below we recommended vernemq in a self-hosted scenario as it provides horizantal scale, however nothing is stopping you to install a `Mosquitto` MQTT broker on a seperate VM if you prefer, or use a managed MQTT broker on a cloud provider like AWS, GCP, Azure, etc.

 ### Vernemq